 In pure volume terms this is really quite poor, especially, again, given the Focus has one of the bigger footprints in the segment.
 And to further drive the point home, the Skoda Octavia boasts 590 litres, extending to 1,580 litres.

 Image 24 of 25

 But the fact is that most buyers won’t find the Focus’s boot capacity necessarily inadequate, and it’s actually well shaped (as in it’s square and relatively free from suspension obtrusions).
 And when the seats are folded down (they split 60/40) the loading area is flat.

 Reliability and Safety

-The 1.0-litre EcoBoost is still quite new but is proving to be really reliable.
-We had no problems with it in the Focus Estate we ran on our fleet, though, clocking up 20,000 miles in a year.
+The 1.0-litre EcoBoost is still quite new but is proving to be really reliable; we had no problems with it in the Focus Estate we ran on our fleet for 20,000 miles.

 Ford’s safety technology helped the Focus earn a five-star Euro NCAP crash test rating.
 You get six airbags and ESP as standard, while the Zetec model includes handy extras such as heated mirrors and a Quickclear heated windscreen.
 On top of that, you can add Ford’s £550 Driver Assistance Pack, which brings pre-collision city braking, a lane keeping aid, traffic sign recognition, auto lights and wipers and a driver alertness monitor.